TobikoData/sqlmesh/docs/guides/evaluate_model.md

 sqlmesh evaluate sqlmesh_example.example_incremental_model --start=2020-01-07 --end=2020-01-07
 ```

-Once the `evaluate` command runs and detects the changes made to your model, the differences between the old and new models will be shown as in the example output below:
+Once the `evaluate` command runs and detects the changes made to your model, the output from your new model will be shown as in the example below:

 ```
    id  item_id          ds